Ronnie Kosloff: Research

 Ronnie Kosloff originated the dynamical study of quantum heat engines.
 This study is part of the emerging field of quantum thermodynamics.

 Honors and awards

 Ronnie Kosloff is a member of the International Academy of Quantum Molecular Science and Academia Europaea.

 He won the Feher Prize for distinguished researchers in science in 1995.
 He won the Kolthoff Prize of the Technion – Israel Institute of Technology in 2003.

 He won the Israel Chemical Society Prize of Excellence in 2007.

+He is an Alexander von Humboldt fellow 2019.